-The default figure of merit for both the CTLE and DFE adaptation is simple.
-The horizontal and vertical eye openings are measured for each CTLE boost setting or set of DFE tap weights and polarities.
+The default figure of merit for the CTLE is simple.
+The horizontal and vertical eye openings are measured for each CTLE boost setting.
 The vertical eye opening is scaled to a constant reference vertical eye opening and the smaller of the horizontal or vertical eye opening is taken as the figure of merit for that set of equalizer settings.
 The objective is to adapt the equalizer to a point where the horizontal and vertical eye openings are both as large as possible.
 This usually provides optimum bit error rate performance for most transmission channels.

 In some systems the adaptation can reach a better setting if only the horizontal or vertical eye opening is used to compute the figure of merit rather than using both.
 This will be system-dependent and the user must determine through experiment whether this provides better adaptation in the user's system.
-For the DS100DF410, the DFE figure of merit type can be set using register 0x2c, bits 5:4.
-The value of this two-bit field versus the configured figure of merit type is shown in Table 7.